Updated 10 July 2020

-RICS regulated members should also ensure they understand and comply with any guidance or requirements issued by national jurisdictions (say as an emergency measure), which may take precedence over the RICS Red Book Global Standards.
+RICS regulated members should also ensure they understand and comply with any guidance or requirements issued by national jurisdictions.
+These might be, for example emergency measures, continuity guidance or measures for operational return, each of which may take precedence over RICS standards.

-Individual markets will react differently to the COVID-19 outbreak, and RICS regulated members have been considering whether a material uncertainty declaration is now appropriate.
+Individual markets may react differently to the COVID-19 outbreak, and RICS regulated members will consider the circumstances in which a material uncertainty declaration is appropriate.
 RICS regulated members should be fully aware of VPGA 10 and VPS 3 within the RICS Red Book Global Standards in the decision-making process.
-If material uncertainty is declared, you are reminded that this should be explicitly stated.
-Where appropriate to their jurisdiction or work, the valuer may also want to reference the terms and output of the RICS Material Valuation Uncertainty Leaders Forum (UK), which can be found here.
+Where material uncertainty is declared, the valuer is reminded that this should be explicitly stated.
+Where appropriate to their jurisdiction or work, the valuer may also want to reference the terms and output of the RICS Material Valuation Uncertainty Leaders Forum (UK).

 Whether material uncertainty exists remains the decision of the RICS regulated member.
-Insight indicates many markets are uncertain.
-If a RICS regulated member concludes that declaring material uncertainty is not appropriate, there should be a sound rationale to explain the decision-making process and this should be recorded for future reference.
+They should include a sound rationale to explain the decision-making process and this should be recorded for future reference.

 Where RICS regulated members conclude there is material uncertainty, the following phrasing can be used.